PDA Recommendations

 - OneUI (Samsung's latest stock OS) has some malware-like function

-A good example would be Samsung Game Optimization Service, re-enabling itself every time it's forcefully disabled.
+A good example would be Samsung Game Optimization Service, re-enabling itself every time it's forcefully disabled (and re-installing itself even after being uninstalled via adb).
 Fully removing it requires root, which trips Knox.

 - Bloatware & spyware aplenty on the stock OS

 - Flashing anything not made by Samsung (such as Magisk, custom ROM, TWRP) will trip Knox.
-Once Knox is tripped, any warranty you have on that Samsung PDA is immediately void.
+Once Knox is tripped, any warranty you have on that Samsung cellphone is immediately void.

 - Samsung VaultKeeper - unless it's explicitly allowed, VaultKeeper will cause the bootloader to reject unofficial partitions - even when the bootloader is unlocked.